 The normal level of plasma potassium is 3,8 – 5,1 mmol/l.
 The deviations to both extremes (hypo- and hyperkalemia) are related to the risk of cardiac arrhythmias.
 Potassium levels below 3,0 mmol/l cause significant Q-T interval prolongation with subsequent risk of torsade des pointes, ventricular fibrillation and sudden cardiac death.
 Potassium levels above 6,0 mmol/l cause peaked T waves, wider QRS komplexes and may result in bradycardia, asystole and sudden death.
-Hyperkalemia is most frequently caused by renal failure (frequently a trigger is suboptimal drug therapy, e.g. spironolactone or other potassium-sparing diuretics and/or angiotensin-converting enzyme inhibitor, or even potassium supplementation therapy) or by hemolysis and will not be subject of this article, which is focused on hypokalemia.
+Hyperkalemia is most frequently caused by renal failure (frequently a trigger is suboptimal drug therapy, e.g. spironolactone or other potassium-sparing diuretics and/or angiotensin-converting enzyme inhibitor, or even potassium supplementation therapy) or by hemolysis and will not be the subject of this article, which is focused on hypokalemia.

-Table 1: Possible causes of hypokalemia.
+Table 1: Possible Causes of Hypokalemia

 The clinical manifestations of hypokalemia include gastrointestinal hypomotility or ileus, muscle weakness or cramping.

-Table 2: Diseases / situations potentially contributing to the pro-arrhythmic risk of hypokalemia.
+Table 2: Diseases / Situations Potentially Contributing to the Pro-Arrhythmic Risk of Hypokalemia.

-ECG findings in hyperkalemia: Kalium cca > 6 mmol/l: Tall peaked symmetrical T waves in all leads, mainly visible in V2-4.
+Kalium cca > 6 mmol/l: Tall peaked symmetrical T waves in all leads, mainly visible in V2-4.
 The QT interval is shorter.

 The treatment of hypokalemia depends on its severity and etiology.
 Unlike hyponatremia, in which the total body sodium deficit can be readily estimated, serum potassium may not accurately reflect total body stores.
 During diabetic ketoacidosis, serum potassium levels may be initially elevated, even when severe depletion of total body potassium is present.
 Correction of acidosis in diabetic ketoacidosis may cause a precipitous drop in serum potassium levels.
 Transient, asymptomatic, or mild hypokalemia may spontaneously resolve or may be treated with enteral potassium supplements.
-Symptomatic or severe hypokalemia should be corrected with a solution of intravenous potassium: 10-40 mEq infused over 2-3 h (infusion rate should not to exceed 40 mEq/h).
+Symptomatic or severe hypokalemia should be corrected with a solution of intravenous potassium: 10-40 mEq infused over two to three hours (infusion rate should not to exceed 40 mEq/h).
 In less urgent situations, oral supplementation is preferred and safer: 50-100 mEq/d divided two-four times per day.
 Larger doses may be needed in severe depletion to replenish potassium body storage.

 Hypokalemia is a frequent disorder, especially important in cardiac patients.
-While in patients without heart disease hypokalemia rarely leads to death, among cardiac patients (who have inherent risk for arhythmias and who frequently use medications potentially augmenting the risks of hypokalemia and/or arhythmia) unrecognized hypokalemia may be one of the leading causes of iatrogenic mortality.
-As far as also hyperkalemia carries substantial risk, it is of utmost importance for a practicing cardiologist to keep the potassium levels within normal limits in all cardiac patients.
+While in patients without heart disease hypokalemia rarely leads to death, among cardiac patients (who have inherent risk for arrhythmias and who frequently use medications potentially augmenting the risks of hypokalemia and/or arrhythmia) unrecognized hypokalemia may be one of the leading causes of iatrogenic mortality.
+As far as hyperkalemia also carries substantial risk, it is of utmost importance for a practicing cardiologist to keep the potassium levels within normal limits in all cardiac patients.